chrira/ms-techlab/02-builds.md

 oc create route edge --service=web
 ```

+Inside the web console click onto the route to see the website of your application.

 Now let's try to add an easter egg in /easter-egg.txt with a new build.
 Inspect `labs/data/02_httpd` for a hint.